 Proposed update to water rates for fiscal years 2027-2029

-City Council sets rates for water services provided to MPMW customers.
-The City has initiated a rate study that will propose water rates effective July 1, 2026, with annual adjustments effective on or after each July 1 through July 1, 2028.
-Water rates are considered property-related fees and are subject to the Proposition 218 process, which requires notification to property owners and account holders of any proposed rate increases as directed by City Council.
-Per Proposition 218 requirements, notices must include information on the proposed fees, date of the public hearing and details on how property owners and account holders can submit a written protest.
-A public hearing is scheduled for May 12.
+City Council sets rates for water services provided to Menlo Park Municipal Water (MPMW) customers.
+The City has initiated a rate study that will propose water rates effective July 1, 2026, with annual adjustments effective on or after July 1, 2026, July 1, 2027, and July 1, 2028.
+Water rates are considered property-related fees and are subject to the Proposition 218 process, which requires notification to property owners and customers of any proposed rate increases as directed by City Council.
+Per Proposition 218 requirements, notices must include information on the proposed fees, date of the public hearing and details on how property owners and customers can submit a written protest or objection.

 City Council Meeting